Last Updated on October 23, 2022

 Although your trading platform automatically does the calculations and displays the indicator on the chart, it doesn’t hurt to have an idea of how the indicator is calculated to broaden your understanding of the indicator.

-Typically, VWAP starts calculating from the opening price for each day and keeps adjusting in real time right up until the close of the day’s trading session.
+Typically, VWAP starts calculating the opening price for each day and keeps adjusting in real time right up until the close of the day’s trading session.
 So, the calculation uses intraday data only.
 This is the formula for calculating VWAP:

 VWAP = (Cumulative typical price x Volume)/Cumulative Volume